 Microsoft plans to fix the Internet Explorer (IE) createTextRange flaw during its next scheduled patch release April 11.
-But IT professionals who don't want to wait that long now have two third-party
+But IT professionals who don't want to wait that long now have two third-party alternatives.

 The first comes from Aliso Viejo, Calif.-based eEye Digital Security Inc. Marc Maiffret, the firm's chief hacking officer, described the fix in a message to the patch management forum hosted by Roseville, Minn.-based Shavlik Technologies LLC Monday evening.

 "This workaround has been created because currently there is no solution from Microsoft other than the workaround to disable Active Scripting," he said.
 "We have personally had requests from various customers and the community to help provide a free solution in the case that companies and users are not able to disable Active Scripting."